“First Sessions” Toy List for Toddlers in Speech Therapy from teachmetotalk.com

 I want to begin every response to that question with, “I’m so glad you asked!”

-Several years ago I wrote a post that included my favorites,, but I’ve had some additions in the last couple of years that I’d love to share with you.
-If you listen to my podcast, have watched my DVDs or have heard me speak live, you’re seen lots of these toys.
-I’ve certainly included many of these toys in my Therapy Tip of the Week videos too, but I wanted to approach this a little differently this time, mostly because I also get this kind of question…
+Several years ago I wrote a post that included my favorites, but I’ve had some additions in the last couple of years that I’d love to share with you.
+If you listen to my podcast or have watched my YouTube videos, you’ve seen lots of these toys.
+I’ve certainly included many of these toys in this post, but I wanted to approach this a little differently this time, mostly because I also get this kind of question…

 Where did you get that toy?